bwmarrin/discordgo/examples/README.md

 DiscordGo Examples
 ====

-All sub-folders of this path contain various examples that demonstrate how to use DiscordGo for various tasks.
+These examples demonstrates how to utilize DiscordGo.

 Please explore the individual folders and give them a try!